 Social projects with focus on water

-Geberit aims to achieve sustained improvement in the quality of people’s lives through innovative solutions in sanitary technology.
-This is why it supports social projects in developing regions.
-What all social activities have in common is the topic of “water”.
-When selecting projects, it is important that they exhibit a relationship to Geberit’s core competencies and corporate culture.
-The social projects are also integrated into Geberit’s training philosophy.
-Working on these projects provides apprentices with the opportunity to develop abilities and social skills that aid their personal development.
+Geberit aims to achieve sustained improvement in the quality of people’s lives through innovative solutions in sanitary technology – including in developing regions.
+This is why it supports social projects each year that exhibit a relationship to the topic of water as well as to Geberit’s core competencies and corporate culture.
+The social projects also play an important role in the area of training.
+Working on these projects provides Geberit apprentices with the opportunity to develop abilities and social skills that aid their personal and professional development.
 At the same time, social commitment also contributes to the implementation of the Millennium Development Goal of the United Nations, which has the aim of providing people worldwide with access to clean drinking water and basic sanitation.

 Targeted aid throughout the world

-Donations and financial contributions – including product donations – totaling CHF 3.1 million were made during the reporting year (previous year CHF 2.7 million).
-In addition, employees contributed 1,340 hours of charitable work as part of social projects (previous year 2,335 hours).
-All donations and related commitments are neutral from a party political point of view.
-Geberit also supported facilities for disabled persons and long-term unemployed, where simple assembly and packaging work in the amount of around CHF 4.4 million was carried out in 2013 (previous year CHF 4.8 million).
-No donations were made to parties or politicians.
+For an overview of donations and financial contributions, see Investments in infrastructure and services primarily for public benefit.
+All of Geberit’s donations and related commitments are neutral from a party political point of view.
+Furthermore, no donations were made to parties or politicians.
 As a rule, no political statements are made and no political lobbying is carried out.
 This is ensured globally as part of the annual audit of the Code of Conduct.